-The City of Morton has a designated Enterprise Zone that has been in existence since the early 1980s.
+The Village of Morton has a designated Enterprise Zone that has been in existence since the early 1980s.
 By state statute, an Enterprise Zone is an area designated by a municipality for targeted business growth and economic revitalization.
 The Enterprise Zone stimulates economic growth and neighborhood revitalization in economically depressed areas of the state.

 Incentives include the following:

 And in addition, the Morton Enterprise Zone offers:

 How to Take Advantage of the Enterprise Zone

 An Industrial Revenue Bond (IRB) is a form of municipal bonding that is designated for use by private manufacturers.
 Projects within an Enterprise Zone are given preference for IRBs.
 By providing a reduced financing rate, an IRB gives small manufacturers’ access to capital (both locally and in national markets) that they ordinarily might not have.
 IRB’s can be issued for amounts between $1.5M and $10M, and the interest rate is generally below market value and sometimes even below prime.
 These loans can be at fixed or variable rates and usually have terms of 20 years.
 Unlike many other state and locally-run programs, IRBs can fund 100% of costs.
 These costs can include purchase of land, buildings and new machinery.
 Applicants must secure the legal opinion of certified bond counsel.
 For more information on this program, please contact the MEDC.

 The day-to-day operations of your business are vital to the overall success of your product or service and to your bottom line.
 If you are searching for ways to improve or expand your production, take a look at the resources we have below.
 If none of these options meet your specific needs, let us know and we can provide one-on-one support for your specific operational challenges.